 - Flour your work surface and roll out the pastry, cut out circle shapes using a bowl (or plate).
 Add 2 to 3 tablespoons of the beef filling to the lower centre of the pastry.

 - Make an egg wash by whisking an egg and use it to coat the edge of one half of the pastry.
 Fold over the pastry and press the edges together with your fingers.
-With a fork, dip it in flour and press down to create the authentic patty crimped edges.
+With a fork, dip it in flour and press down to create the authentic patty crimped edges.1 Egg

 - Preheat the oven to 180°C (gas mark 4, 350°F).
 Coat the pastry with an egg wash and bake in the oven for 20 to 25 minutes.